Can Your Employer Cut Your Pay

 Comparing the case law establishes that the failure to pay an employee up to approximately 9-10% of his or her average salary without more does not amount to a fundamental breach… A failure to pay between 14-17% can amount to a fundamental breach, but only in conjunction with some other significant unilateral change to the employment contract… A reduction in remuneration amounting to anywhere between 20-46% (and presumably anything greater) by itself has been held to amount to a fundamental breach

 The circumstances of a compensation cut also matter.
-If, at the beginning of an employment, an employee insisted s/he would only join the employer upon the employer providing a particular salary, to which the employer agreed, and then the employer cut the salary below the agreed level, the employee should contact an employment lawyer regardless of the percentage of the cut.
+If, at the beginning of employment, an employee insisted s/he would only join the employer upon the employer providing a particular salary, to which the employer agreed, and then the employer cut the salary below the agreed level, the employee should contact an employment lawyer regardless of the percentage of the cut.

 Remember the following:

-• An employer may propose a pay-cut.
-An employee may accept a pay-cut.
+- An employer may propose a pay cut.
+An employee may accept a pay cut.
 If a change is agreed consensually by both parties and complies with minimum legal standards, there is no dispute.